Course provider: University of Ljubljana, Faculty of Computer and Information Science (UL FRI)

 - How to implement efficient LLM inference.

 The work will be based on practical datasets and problems from business and research environments.
-The use cases will cover popular tasks such as sentiment prediction, information retrieval, and question answering.
+The use cases will cover a handful of selected tasks such as sentiment prediction, information retrieval, and question answering.

 Learning outcomes: Practical knowledge of LLM API use and fine-tuning.
 Practical problem-solving skills with LLMs.